-The taxability of dividend income was exempted for shareholders till the Assessment Year 2020-21.
-Therefore, the companies were liable to pay tax on such dividend income.
+There was exemption on the taxability of dividend income for shareholders till the Assessment Year 2020-21.
+Accordingly, the companies were liable to pay taxes on such dividend income.

 Taxability of dividend income